philamp/jellygrail/README.md

 > Not mandatory to be set as cron as rd_progress _potentially_ calls it every 2 minutes.
 >
-should be triggered to scan your folders in order to fill the ``./Video_Library/virtual/`` folder and refresh Jellyfin Library.
+Should be triggered to scan your folders in order to fill the ``./Video_Library/virtual/`` folder and refresh Jellyfin Library.

 #### 📡 Path: ``/backup``

-should be triggered frequently to backup your RD torrents (dump file stored in ``./jellygrail/data/backup``).
+Should be triggered frequently to backup your RD torrents (dump file stored in ``./jellygrail/data/backup``).

+#### 📡 Path: ``/restore``

+Simple web page to choose the backup file to restore from

 #### 📡 Path: ``/remotescan``